-- 1. Maintain compliance through Viewpoint or Viewpoint based on Wisconsin Healthcare Alliances' Student Immunization Health Requirements. - 2.
-BID Form before start of both clinical courses - 3.
-Current CPR certification
+- 1. Maintain compliance through Viewpoint

+- 2. BID Form before start of both clinical courses

+- 3. Current CPR certification

 COMPETENCY BASED INSTRUCTION

 The nursing curriculum is competency based.
 A course competency is a major skill or ability needed to provide effective nursing care.
 Course competencies are observable and measurable outcomes that will inform the student what they will be able to do as the result of a given learning experience.
 The skills laboratory allows the students to safely practice psychomotor skills until the competency can be demonstrated.